 Two weeks after the insemination, I found out I was pregnant.
 I didn't stop worrying throughout the whole pregnancy.
 I kept thinking that I was carrying this miracle, precious baby, and I was worried I would lose it at any minute.
 I was careful about everything I ate and even held my breath when I walked past smokers.
 When I told my flatmate at the time, a 27-year-old man, he stared at my belly and blurted out: "That's going to be really hard for you."

 I didn't want anyone at work to find out in case it influenced professional decisions, but after the tests came back healthy at 20 weeks, I was able to enjoy it much more.
 I had a brilliant experience with the NHS in Leeds.
 I gave birth at Jimmy's and I was encouraged to stay in the hospital for as long as I wanted.
-They were extremely concerned about Aidan's welfare.
+They were extremely concerned about my son's welfare.

 I urge anyone thinking about becoming a single parent to consider their support network.
 My parents are both pushing 80, and although they wanted to help, I overestimated what they could do.
 My father hasn't told his friends he's a grandfather.
 He comes from a conservative Navy family.
 He prizes traditional family values.
 I know he loves me but I don't think he likes my choice to be a single mother.
 I'm sure he wishes his daughter's life resembled the dream he raised me to believe in: husband, a church wedding, children conceived within wedlock.